vault27/Foundation/ipsec.md

 - Phase 1 SA is called ISAKMP SA or IKE SA
 - The Phase 1 keys are long-lived and tied to identity/authentication
 - IKE SA and IPSec SAs must be cryptographically independent
-- Phase 1 establishes an ISAKMP(Internet Security Association and Key Management Protocol) SA, which is a secure channel through which the IPsec SA negotiation can take place.
+- Phase 1 establishes an ISAKMP(Internet Security Association and Key Management Protocol) SA, which is a secure channel through which the IPsec SA negotiation can take place
-- Next step in Phase 1 is to run Diffie Hellman and to establish secret keys And the next step is to authenticate each other
-- And only after this IKE Phase 1 is established, it is used only for communications between firewalls themselves
+- Phase 1 workflow: `Crypto negotiations > DH exchange > Authentication > IKE communications between routers `
 - The ISAKMP header has its own SPI pair
 - These SPIs identify the IKE SA
-- IKE SAs are bidirectional
+- IKE SA is bidirectional

-Negotiations:
+Negotiations - The following crypto parametres are negotiated during Phase 1

-- Hashing - md5 or sha - used inside HMAC for authentication and integrity - Identity authentication (HASH_I / HASH_R) + Integrity of IKE messages
+- Hashing - md5 or sha - used inside HMAC for authentication and integrity of every IKE packet
-- Authentication - PSK or certificates
+- Authentication - Preshared Keys or certificates
 - Group - Diffie Helman group - algorithm which is used to establish shared secret keys
+- Encryption
 - Lifetime - 24 hours default - don't have to match

-- Encryption
+To easy remember this we can use first letters of these parametres: `HAGEL`

 IKE Phase 1 can be established via

 - main mode(6 messages)
 - aggressive mode(3 messages)

-**Workflow**

-`HAGEL crypto negotiation > DH exchange > Authentication `

 **IKE identity**

 - If you do not configure a local-identity, the device uses the IPv4 or IPv6 address corresponding to the local endpoint by default